Lactation Support with Marlee

 For compassionate and practical help in dealing with these kinds of things, we recommend Elizabeth Pantley's article on Handling Unwanted Advice.

-Lactation advice from pediatricians
+Feeding advice from pediatricians

 Sometimes pediatricians can be a wonderful source of help with feeding during the early months.
 But sometimes, that's not the case.
 Many parents are surprised to learn the limited extent of breastfeeding knowledge pediatricians often have.
 (One study estimated that pediatricians only receive 3 hours of breastfeeding education per year during their training.)